Lemon Rice

 Instructions

-• Heat oil in a medium pot over medium heat.
-Add onion and cook until soft and translucent, 5 minutes.
-Season with kosher salt.
-Add rinsed rice and cook until slightly toasted, 3 minutes.
+• Melt the butter in a medium pot over medium heat.
+Add the rinsed rice and salt and cook until slightly toasted, 3 minutes.

-• Add vegetable broth, lemon juice, lemon zest, turmeric, and kosher salt.
+• Add water, lemon zest and lemon juice.
 Bring to a boil, then reduce heat to low and cover.
 Cook for 15 minutes, then remove from heat and let sit, covered, for 5-10 minutes.
-Fluff with a fork.

 Notes